-- remediation or repetition of courses, - entry into a less than full-time program (when this request is not made by the student), - leave of absence not initiated by the student, or - dismissal
+- remediation or repetition of courses, - entry into a less than full-time program (when this request is not made by the student), - leave of absence not initiated by the student, or - dismissal.

-Operational support for the PB is through the Office of Student Affairs and the Associate Dean for Student Affairs.
+Operational support for the PB is through the Office of Student Affairs and with assistance from the Associate Dean for Student Affairs.
 The PB will make decisions following the academic policies as set by the Educational Policy Committee (EPC) in the School of Medicine, in accordance with the Technical Standards and the Honor Code in the School of Medicine and the University of Massachusetts Medical School Code of Conduct.

-Chair of the Progress Board:
+Chair and Vice-Chair of the Progress Board: